samyukthavenugopal/DevOps-Projects/AWS Resource Tracker Using Shell Scripting.md

 # AWS S3 Event Triggering
 ### S3 Event triggering is a very popular shell scripting used by lots of companies including Netflix, Airbnb, Adobe, Expedia, and Others.
 - Netflix: Netflix uses S3 event triggering to automatically process video files uploaded to Amazon S3, enabling seamless content ingestion and processing.
-- Airbnb: This lodging and homestays aggregator use S3 event triggering to automatically process and analyze data stored in Amazon S3, such as guest reviews and booking information.
+- Airbnb: This lodging and homestays aggregator uses S3 event triggering to automatically process and analyze data stored in Amazon S3, such as guest reviews and booking information.
 - Expedia: They use S3 event triggering to automatically process and analyze data stored in Amazon S3, such as travel bookings, user profiles, and pricing information, to power their personalized travel recommendations and search features.

 ## How S3 Event Triggering Works